 No need for knives at the dinner table when you’re serving up this recipe for Slow Cooker Smothered Pork Chops.
 No sireee!
 Your fork will go through the meat like butttah (that’s butter, in case you’re wondering).
 One of my favorite parts about this entire recipe is the brown gravy that you’ll smother the pork chops with.
 Not too thick, not too thin, and with bits of smoky bacon!
 Mmmmm delish!

 What goes with pork chops?

 I served these Smothered Pork Chops over rice, but another good option would be egg noodles.
 To go along with the tender pork chops and rice, I made some edamame which totally completed this savory mouth-watering dinner.

-Now, if I’m keeping it real here, I want to let you know upfront that for a slow cooker recipe, it does require a bit more work than you’re probably used to.
+Now, if I’m keeping it real here, I want to let you know upfront that for a slow cooker recipe, it does require a bit more work than you’re probably used to but it’s nothing complicated.
 Unlike Slow Cooker Chicken Fajitas where you literally just toss everything in the crock pot and walk away, this recipe does take a little bit of prep in the form of browning the pork chops before placing them in the slow cooker.
 Let me assure you, however, that the prep required is worth it!
 I’ll say it again… it’s W-O-R-T-H it!